gioblu/PJON_ASK/README.md

 PJON_ASK v1.0 stable
 ====

-Arduino compatible implementation of PJON for ASK 433Mhz radio modules like this one:
+Arduino compatible implementation of PJON for ASK 433Mhz radio modules:
 ![alt tag](http://img.banggood.com/images/upload/2012/chenjianwei/SKU064487.5.jpg)

 PJON (Padded Jittering Operative Network) is an opensource multi-master communication bus system standard.
 Its 433Mhz radio implementation, PJON_ASK, can be a valid alternative to VirtualWire library (generally used with this modules).
 With PJON_ASK you have a real wireless network with indexed devices communicating through packets in half-duplex or simplex mode with CRC error detection and correct reception acknowledge.
 If you are interested to know more about the PJON standard, visit the [wiki](https://github.com/gioblu/PJON/wiki).